g-vega-cl/ReactRailsResume/README.md

 # ReactRailsResume
  A resume build with react and rails.
 Will have CI/DI and deployment

-Ugly notes, just for me to memember the flow.
 1. rails new resume --webpack=react -T
 2. rails db:create
 3. Create models for feedback: